HERItage and territory resilience through sustainable Tourism, climate change ADAPtation and ciTizen engagement

 Programme 2021 - 2027 Interreg VI-B EURO Mediterranean (EURO MED)Description

-Feasibility study for the establishment of the HERIT ADAPT data-driven technology-enabled Sustainable Tourism Model(FR)
+Feasibility study for the establishment of the HERIT ADAPT data-driven technology-enabled Sustainable Tourism Model(EN)

 Common Testing and Demonstration Methodology, for Experimentation and Assessment of HERIT ADAPT Sustainable Tourism Model engaging local Quadruple Helix into a fertile dialogue(EN)